zyXiest/STG-master/README.md

 - Feature extraction was performed following the protocol of [TSPM](https://github.com/GeWu-Lab/TSPM), with implementation details available at https://github.com/GeWu-Lab/TSPM.

-1. Modify the `configs/stg/parameters.py` file to update dataset path and parameters.
+1. Modify the [configs/stg/parameters.py](configs/stg/parameters.py) file to update dataset path and parameters.

-2. Use the scripts [scripts/extract_clip_feat/*.py](scripts/extract_clip_feat.py) to extract image features and question features.
+2. Use the scripts provided in [scripts/extract_clip_feat](scripts/extract_clip_feat/) to extract both image and question features.

 3. Use the script [scripts/extract_ToMe/extract_tome.py](scripts/extract_ToMe/extract_tome.py) to extract patch features from frames.